 Exercising regularly will keep your back strong.
-You want to pay special attention to your core muscles, like your abdomen and lower back, because you want to be able to hold proper posture and alignment.
+You want to pay special attention to your core muscles, like your abdomen and lower back, because you want to hold proper posture and alignment.
 Your lumbar disc herniation doctor can help you determine the best exercises for your case.
-You can maintain proper posture while sitting and use good body mechanics when you are standing for long periods of time.
+You can maintain proper posture while sitting and use good body mechanics when standing for long periods.

 Choose Dr. Brian Paris

 Dr. Paris is well known for his experience and success rates among the Washington, D.C., metro citizens.
-He has developed his own program at our facility which has garnered so many positive results.
-At our office, we can make sure you feel welcomed and well taken care of on your road to a pain free life.
+He has developed a program at our facility which has garnered so many positive results.
+We can make sure you feel welcomed and well taken care of at our office on your road to a pain-free life.
 We understand how burdensome an injury or chronic pain can be, so let us help you relieve some of that discomfort and get you back to living your fullest life.

-You don’t have to suffer with chronic joint pain forever.
+You don’t have to suffer from chronic joint pain forever.
 If you give chiropractic treatment a chance, it could change your life for the better.
-If you are in search of a doctor in Rockville, MD for chiropractic care, contact Dr. Brian Paris at the Pain & Arthritis Relief Center.
+If you search for a doctor in Rockville, MD, for chiropractic care, contact Dr. Brian Paris at the Pain & Arthritis Relief Center.

 Can a Chiropractor Help with Osteoarthritis?

 If you’re suffering from osteoarthritis, a Rockville, Maryland chiropractic specialist can help – and the Pain & Arthritis Relief Center is there to assist you every step of the way.